ArmandeAM/ThesisReplicationSet/README.md

   Loading and cleaning survey (barometer) data, including detailed recoding of variables and handling missing data.

 - **Objective Data Integration:**
-  Merging various administrative datasets (population, healthcare expenditure, effectifs, honoraires) and standardising variables per 100,000 population.
+  Merging various administrative datasets (population, healthcare expenditure, effectifs, honoraires) and standardising variables per 100,000 "in need for healthcare" population.

-- **Factor Analysis:**
+- **Exploratory and Confirmatory Factor Analysis:**
   Conducting exploratory and confirmatory factor analyses (EFA/CFA) using polychoric correlations.

 - **Clustering:**
   Using k-means and Ward-based clustering to identify respondent profiles.

 - **Modeling and SEM:**
-  Fitting mixed-effects models and structural equation models (SEM) to examine determinants of healthcare perceptions and inequality.
+  Fitting mixed-effects models and structural equation models (SEM) to examine determinants of healthcare shortages and inequity perceptions.

 ---